Umuzi-org/ACN-syllabus/content/topics/messaging/bridging-course-intro/_index.md

 From time to time you'll be invited to take part in live discussions.
 These will happen on Google Meet or Streamyard.
 Here's what you need to know:

-1. You need to watch your inbox to make sure you don't miss any invitations
+1. You need to watch your inbox to make sure you don't miss any invitations.
 2. When you get an invitation you need to respond to it.
 Say "yes" if you can make it, "no" if you can't.
-If you can't make it then let us know why so we can reschedule
+If you can't make it then let us know why so we can reschedule.
 3. Be on time.
-Set an alarm and try to be a few minutes early so that nothing goes wrong
+Set an alarm and try to be a few minutes early so that nothing goes wrong.
 4. Make sure you are somewhere with good internet and electricity.
 It's your professional responsibility to be present.
-For example, If you have load shedding you need to find a place where you can work from
+For example, If you have load shedding you need to find a place where you can work from.
-5. You'll need a working microphone so you can participate in the discussion
+5. You'll need a working microphone so you can participate in the discussion.
-6. Try to join on an actual computer if you can, there will generally be a screen share going on and you'll need to be able to read the code that is displayed
+6. Try to join on an actual computer if you can.
+There will generally be a screen share going on and you'll need to be able to read the code that is displayed.
 7. These sessions are often recorded for quality and training purposes - our staff members review and critique each other's sessions.
 This makes everyone better.

 ## The end